Jogo do bicho: History

-The originator of jogo do bicho was baron João Batista Viana Drummond, a Brazilian-born Englishman, to whom Emperor Dom Pedro II awarded a title and the concession to the Rio de Janeiro zoo in the late 19th century.
-As a publicity measure, Drummond encouraged visitors to guess the identity of an animal concealed behind a curtain, and paid prizes off to winners.
-In time the guessing game became a tremendously popular numbers game, with different numbers assigned to 25 animals.
+The originator of jogo do bicho was baron João Batista Viana Drummond (pt), a Brazilian-born Englishman, to whom Emperor Dom Pedro II awarded a title and the concession to the Rio de Janeiro Zoological Garden in the Vila Isabel neighborhood in the late 19th century.
+In 1892, as a publicity measure, Drummond encouraged visitors to guess the identity of an animal concealed behind a curtain, and paid prizes off to winners.
+In a few years the guessing game became a tremendously popular numbers game, with different numbers assigned to 25 animals.

 Bets were soon being made by people outside the zoo.
 Within months, government authorities made its first attempt to shut down the game, but it simply shifted to the city, an environment in which it has thrived ever since.
 Rudyard Kipling, visiting Rio in the 1920s, wrote of seeing bookies wandering the streets carrying placards with colourful pictures of animals.

 The game is said to have become popular because it accepted bets of any amount, in a time when most Brazilians struggled to survive a very deep economic crisis.
 "If you see two shacks lost somewhere in the backlands," a Brazilian diplomat once observed, "you can bet that a bicheiro lives in one of them and a steady bettor in the other."

 For the following decades official policy fluctuated between tolerance of the game, sometimes motivated by corruption, and intermittent campaigns to crack down on gambling.
-In 1946, gambling was prohibited by federal law, but the game continued to thrive in illegality.
+The game has long history of problems with the law, but was banned definitively in 1941, when the law outlawing games of chance in Brazil was enacted.
+Despite its popularity and being tolerated by many authorities, gambling is a misdemeanour in Brazil, according to article 58 of the Criminal Misdemeanours Act (Decree-Law 3,688 of 3 October 1941).
+The people who exploit it are liable to imprisonment and a fine, and the gamblers are liable to a fine.
+In addition, Law 9215 of 1946 prohibited most kinds of gambling throughout Brazil.
+The 1941 decree and 1946 law marked the beginning of the jogo do bicho’s true criminalization.

+Nevertheless, the game continued to thrive in illegality.
 A crackdown on the game by São Paulo police in 1966 nearly paralysed the city.
 More than 60,000 men were idled.
 By that time it had grown into a US$500 million-a-year business that employed roughly 1% of Brazil's total working force.
 The crisis was quietly resolved in return for unspecified concessions.